 Monique Truong (born May 13, 1968) is a Vietnamese American writer best known for novels such as The Book of Salt and Bitter in the Mouth.

 Madeleine Albright (born May 15, 1937) is a Czechoslovakian American politician and diplomat and the first woman to have become the United States Secretary of State.
 She was nominated by U.S. President Bill Clinton and was unanimously confirmed by a U.S. Senate vote of 99–0.

 Pierce Brendan Brosnan (born May 16, 1953) is an Irish American actor, film producer and environmentalist who is best known for his role as James Bond in four Bond films between 1995 and 2002.

 Craig Ferguson (born May 17, 1962) is a Scottish American TV host, comedian, writer and actor.
 He was the host of The Late Late Show with Craig Ferguson, an Emmy Award-nominated, Peabody Award-winning late-night talk show.

-Carlos Felipe Peña (born May 17, 1978) is a Dominican American professional baseball first baseman who played for several teams Major League Baseball teams.
+Carlos Felipe Peña (born May 17, 1978) is a Dominican American professional baseball who played for several Major League Baseball teams.
 Pena won the Gold Glove Award, Silver Slugger Award, and was an All-Star in 2009 when he was the American League home run leader.

 Frank Russell Capra (May 18, 1897 – September 3, 1991) was an Italian American writer, film director and producer who became one of the most influential directors of the 1930s.
 His rags-to-riches story has led film historians to call him the “American dream personified.”